Sean-Dickey-thycotic-com/ssi-docs/openshift/secretserver.md

 In addition to the annotation, the `secretID` value will also need to be provided.
 This corresponds to the value of the target Secret within Secret Server from which data needs to be retrieved.

-__Note:__ The data fields on the request itself are generally ignored, depending on the annotation used.
+>**Note**: The data fields on the request itself are generally ignored, depending on the annotation used.

 #### SET
 ``` yaml